Barr Memorial Library

 As part of the Community Recreation Division of the Directorate of Family and MWR, the Library adheres to the Directorate’s mission and vision statements, as well as its strategic goals.
 The Library makes further commitments to those goals, offering specific examples of how customers can expect the overarching Family and MWR commitments to be met at Barr Memorial Library.

-Family and MWR Mission Statement: Deliver flexible, innovative and relevant programs and services that enable readiness and resiliency in support of Service Members, Families, Retirees, and Civilians.
+Family and MWR Mission Statement: Professional workforce delivering innovative and relevant programs and services that enhance readiness, retention, and resiliency for the Military community.

 - Our Library service will be on par with the best Army Libraries and Public libraries throughout the United States and abroad.